RahulGupta16/Real-Time-Cryptocurrency-Data-Collection-and-Dashboarding/README.md

 The data ingestion component involves collecting real-time data from various cryptocurrency exchanges.
 This is achieved through APIs provided by the exchanges.

 ### Implementation
-- `data_ingestion.py`: This script fetches real-time cryptocurrency data and stores it temporarily for the ETL process.
+- `Crypto_Data_Ingestion.py`: This script fetches real-time cryptocurrency data.
+The data is extracted and transformed, then ingested into BigQuery.
+The script is scheduled to run on a GCP Compute Engine VM using cron jobs to perform regular ETL tasks.
 - Example API usage:
     ```python
     import requests